fiatloux/LeadPagesYeoman/README.md

 ### What is this repository for? ###

-Scaffold a LeadPages Template Authoring Kit
+A [Yeoman](http://yeoman.io) generator that scaffolds a LeadPages Template Authoring Kit

 ### How do I get set up? ###